geraldombuthia/wordplusplus-v2.0/README.md

 The above named functionalities will require a better state management  other than *usestate*(). *Redux* will  be made use of at a later stage when most of the functionality has been achieved.
 Currently however, the simple state management provided by React will suffice.

+*Separation of concerns* as a principle will be utilised in the development.
+Modularization will be utilised in the form of components and separate function files.
+This is in the hope of improving readability and development.

 ## Third Party APIs and content

 The development of this project relies heavily on the following third party APIs.